Sena0777/Sena0777/README.md

 💬 If you're interested in collaborating on a project or have any internship opportunities, feel free to reach out to me.
 I'm always open to new connections and exciting opportunities.

-📫 You can contact me on Email: [alex5leo7@foxmail.com]

 ✨ Thank you for visiting my GitHub profile!
 I look forward to connecting with you.